Get ahead of the curve with our comprehensive guide on the DevOps trends shaping 2026. From Platform …

 - 'node_modules/**/*'

-How to Test and Validate Your BuildSpec.yml Before Production Deployment
+How to Test Your BuildSpec.yml Before Production

 - Test locally first: Use the AWS CodeBuild Local Agent to run builds on your machine